Installation

 xattr -dr com.apple.quarantine /usr/local/bin/napper

-Script hooks fail with "dotnet not found"
+Script hooks fail with "runtime not found"

 Next steps